 Zuzana Simurdova (Concordia DAMPS Program student)

 Chopin Award Winner in IBLA Grand Prize International Music Competition 2010 in Italy.
 In 2011, she performed in Carnegie Hall in New York;

-2nd price winner in Burgos International Music Festival, Spain.
+2nd prize winner in Burgos International Music Festival, Spain;

 Many of his students continue their studies at prestigious schools like the Royal College of Music in London, the Manhattan School of Music in New York, North Western University in Chicago, IL, the University of Toronto and Moscow Conservatory.